SUKRUCIRIS/SKR_Physics/README.md

 # Features
 It has a rectangle based collision detection system which is almost perfect.

 You can create a world with gravity and air friction.
-Moreover, you can create static, kinematic and dynamic objects inside this world.(If you aren't familiar with these terms, check the header file of the library.)
+You can create static, kinematic and dynamic objects inside this world.
+(If you aren't familiar with these terms, check the header file of the library.)

 You can simulate the world for the time you set.